sickozell/SickoCV/README.md

 ![SickoCV modules](https://user-images.githubusercontent.com/80784296/183292218-2263acd5-1d1c-41ca-849e-f020b2ab2c7b.JPG)

 ### Btoggler
-##### 8 buffered toggle switches (flip flop) with gate output and signal routing with a fade knob to transfer also audio signals
+#### 8 buffered toggle switches (flip flop) with gate output and signal routing with a fade knob to route also audio signals with any clicks
+##### - Purpose:
+'btoggler' can be used to mute/unmute up to 8 CV or AUDIO signals synced to a tempo clock source.
+##### - Usage:
 Connect a clock source.

 When ARM input is triggered the IN input will start to be routed to OUT on next clock detection and GATE output will provide a high state.